absolutt1/living-calc-js/README.md

 #### how the user will interact with the program.
 Which piece(s) of the program will they press and what will the effect be?
 => The interaction process is pretty straightforward.
 It only takes you to type your guess via keyboard that is real-time displayed on the scene.
 Eventually, it impacts your livingness throughout the 5 round game by checking your answers with the actual calculations.

+## Your presentation should

+#### State the title of your program
+=> CalcIt!
+#### State your name(s)
+=> My name is Arnar!
+#### Explain what your program does
+=> This simple game introduces us to an asteroid where we are initially living.
+However, some comet is on the way to hit our asteroid which would cause massive destruction.
+That is why there is a simple arithmetic calculations to be solved to stop the comet.
+#### Explain how the user interacts with the program
+=> In the console, as you're given a problem, you should be able to type your answer in the console.
+#### Describe the most challenging part of the program for your team and how you overcame the problem
+=> To be honest, it should be handling the time updating per 100 miliseconds.
+Some logical code should be written to get it to working which I did.
+#### Include screenshots, gifs, and/or video of your program for the audience to refer to, in case they can’t actually use your program
+=>